wdonovanseid/Tap-Room.ReactRedux/README.md

 ## Description

-_This is an Epicodus Friday Project in using React/Redux Fundamentals to create web application where a bar can track their kegs._
+_This is an Epicodus Friday Project in using React/Redux Fundamentals to create web application where a theoretical bar can track their kegs, edit their kegs, delete their kegs, add pints of a keg to a tab, and cancel pints on a tab._

 ## Component Diagram